nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ### The market

-> "The amount of floorspace in buildings around the world—currently about 2.5 trillion square feet—is set to double by 2060" &mdash; Brian Bienkowski [^bienkowski]
+> "The amount of floorspace in buildings around the world—currently about 2.5 trillion square feet—is set to double by 2060"
+> &mdash; Brian Bienkowski [^bienkowski]

 The current market size for new city construction is large:
   * in the next 30 years, **another 2.5 billion people** will live cities
   * **120 new cities** are currently being built
   * spending is somewhere between the high hundreds of billions of dollars, and the low trillions of dollars
   * real estate development projects now operate at a scale where it is possible to complete a coordinated, monolithic, **privately financed $10 billion construction project**

-  * "_We're going to develop more urban area in the next 100 years than currently exists on Earth_" &mdash; Paul Romer
+> "We're going to develop more urban area in the next 100 years than currently exists on Earth_"
+> &mdash; Paul Romer

 ---